What is the future of abortion rights in Michigan after judge temporarily halts law? - NewsBreak

 A citizen-led effort to add abortion access into the state’s constitution is continuing.
 The group needs a little more than 425,000 signatures by July 11 to get this issue on the ballot in November, for voters to decide.

 This issue will continue to work its way through the state courts.
-The effort from Whitmer to have that 1931 law ruled unconstitutional is still pending.
+That effort from Whitmer to have that 1931 law ruled unconstitutional is still pending.